Chainplain/Flapping_wing_Simu/README.md

 - Load the worldfile, which is already marked.

 - Choose the controller of the robot called the Flapper as SimpleFlapGamma_SensorFusion, which is also provided here.
 This is the controller file, you can rewrite the corresponding classes which are given in other files.
+  Note that the controller python function name should be the same as the container folder.

 - If everything is fine, using the following world file: https://github.com/Chainplain/FlappingwingSimu/blob/version2.0/SimpleFlapFirstMaster_Test_Position_Trajecory_Tracking%20.wbt